MetPX/sarracenia/docs/source/Explanation/Concepts.rst

     - Users explicitly can pick their *queue* names (this ia a client-id in MQTT.)
     - Users set *subtopic*,
     - Topics with dot separator are minimally transformed, rather than encoded.
-    - Queue is set to *durable* so that messages are not lost across broker restarts.
+    - Queue is set to *durable* so that notification messages are not lost across broker restarts.
     - We use *message headers* (AMQP-speak for key-value pairs) rather than encoding in JSON or some other payload format.
     - *expire* how long to keep an idle queue or exchange around.